OTT (over-the-top) is the practice of delivering digital content online in place of traditional broadcast TV or cable boxes.

 What does the future of OTT look like?

 In the near future, we’ll see more people with more devices using faster internet connections.
 Virtually every aspect of OTT shows signs of continued growth for years to come.
 Here’s why:

 In short, more people are consuming OTT media.

 With 5G technology slowly rolling out in every major city around the world, along with internet companies like Starlink, the growing internet infrastructure allows more people to enjoy high-quality content through their personal devices, whenever they want.
 Faster download speeds will not only deliver content to more people, but will continuously improve user experience.

 An estimated 3.3 billion people will view an OTT video in 2025.
 The Asia-Pacific region in particular is projected to grow to 1.345 billion users in 2026.

 Ad spend keeps expanding

-- Spending on OTT video ads will almost double in the U.S. from 2020 ($34 billion) to 2025 ($63 billion).
+Marketers are making bigger bets on OTT media while their investment in traditional channels stays flat.
+Spending on OTT video ads will almost double in the US from 2020 ($34 billion) to 2025 ($63 billion).

-- Broadcast TV ad revenue is predicted to remain stagnant at around $65 billion for the foreseeable future.
+Podcast ad spending is headed in the same direction, estimated to surpass $2.5 billion by 2025.
+Broadcast TV ad revenue is predicted to remain stagnant at around $65 billion for the foreseeable future.

 With more dollars pouring into the OTT pool, competition will get tighter and costs could rise — a signal to invest in OTT ads sooner rather than later.